 You can adjust vertical aim of the headlight for proper alignment.
-To move the headlight case, loosen the bolts and nuts.
+Loosen the bolts and move the headlight case as necessary.
 Tighten the bolts after adjustment.
 Obey local laws and regulations.

-Adjusting the Brake Light Switch
+Adjusting the Brakelight Switch

-Check the operation of the brake light switch.
+Check the operation of the brakelight switch.
 Turn the adjusting nut in the direction A if the switch operates too late, or turn the nut in the direction B if the switch operates too soon.